tkemeny/tkemeny.github.io/_pages/contact.md

 Here's a few different ways to get in touch and/or see what I'm up to:

-School of Business and Management
-Mile End Campus
-Queen Mary University of London
-Mile End Road
-London, UK
-E1 4NS
+Munk School of Global Affairs & Public Policy University of Toronto
+1 Devonshire Place
+Toronto, Ontario,
+M5S 3K7
+Canada

-Email: t.kemeny [at] qmul.ac.uk
+Email: tom.kemeny [at] urotonto.ca

 Twitter: <a href="https://twitter.com/_tomkemeny">_tomkemeny </a>

-QMUL: <a href="https://www.qmul.ac.uk/busman/staff/kemeny-thomas.html">Tom Kemeny </a>
+U of T: <a href="https://munkschool.utoronto.ca/profile/kemeny-tom/">Tom Kemeny </a>

 Google Scholar: <a href="https://scholar.google.com/citations?hl=en&pli=1&user=1bBUHOUAAAAJ">Tom Kemeny</a>